pingcap/docs-cn/tiflash/use-fastscan.md

 ---
-title: FastScan
+title: Use FastScan
 summary: Introduces a way to speed up querying in OLAP scenarios by using FastScan.
-aliases: ['/tidb/dev/sql-statement-set-tiflash-mode']
+aliases: ['/tidb/dev/sql-statement-set-tiflash-mode/','/tidb/dev/dev-guide-use-fastscan/']
 ---

-# FastScan
+# Use FastScan

-> **Warning:**
->
-> This feature is experimental and its form and usage may change in subsequent versions.

 This document describes how to use FastScan to speed up queries in Online Analytical Processing (OLAP) scenarios.